NMillard/dapr-demo/DaprDemo/topics/Developer-experience.md

 Since dapr runs as a sidecar next to your application, you can also pick a hybrid approach, where, instead of using the dapr SDK, you call the dapr building blocks yourself using HTTP or gRPC.

+## The experience
+This chapter is all about what the actual developer experience is like.
+We'll dive deeper into what dapr is, how its used, and what it means to run daprized applications, and configuring components.